Nathan22Miles/aoc/README.md

     - Tighten/loosen allowed path rules
     - Determine all the solutions instead of one solution
 - Use a heavy dose of asserts to find the places where you code is not behaving the way you expect.

+Things I am still pondering
+- Do I lose or save time by using JS instead of TS?
+TS is more typing but I suspect there is usually at least one bug in my solution it would have caught (which would reduce debugging time)